jamstack-lagos/meetup/README.md

 ## Interested in sponsoring?
 Are you interested in sponsoring any of the meetups?
-Reach out to us via email on jamstacklagos@gmail.com.
+Do you have a space we could use?
+Reach out to us via email on jamstacklagos@gmail.com, we'll be glad to talk to you.